 Camphor is FDA-approved for itch relief at concentrations between 3% and 11%.
 Its cooling counterirritant action reduces the urge to scratch, providing short-term relief from minor irritation, insect bite discomfort, and mild rashes.
 Some formulations combine camphor with anti-inflammatory agents for broader skin comfort.

-Camphor should not be applied to broken, blistered, or actively inflamed skin.
+Camphor should never be applied to broken, blistered, or actively inflamed skin.
 Damaged skin absorbs camphor more rapidly than intact skin, significantly increasing the risk of systemic toxicity.
 Patch test before wider application on sensitive areas, and discontinue immediately if irritation worsens rather than improves.

 4. Toenail Fungus Support (Limited Evidence)

-A small 2011 study published in the Journal of the American Board of Family Medicine found that 83% of participants showed partial or full resolution after daily Vicks VapoRub application, though the study was small and not controlled.
+Some research supports the use of camphor-containing vapor rubs as an adjunct in managing mild toenail fungus.
+A small 2011 study published in the Journal of the American Board of Family Medicine found that 83% of participants showed partial or full resolution after daily Vicks VapoRub application, though the study was small and uncontrolled.

 If you do try a camphor-containing product on mild toenail fungus, consistent daily application over several months is the realistic timeline, since nails grow slowly.
 Keep the area clean and dry as a parallel measure.